intel/intel-devcloud-samples/container_samples/README.md

-### dev cloud containerization  with qrpo, application writer libraies
+### Intel devcloud sample containerization  with qrpo, application writer libraies

 This example introduces the containerized object detection using a pre-trained mobilenet deep learning model  to detect vehicles with qrpo,applicationwriter library calls.
 This example demonstrates key concepts of OpenVINO 2021.2, to do  the inferencing on Intel® Core™ CPUs.